This article has been updated from a previous version.

-In the unending quest to find and keep an affordable car insurance policy, drivers who have been accident-free for the last six years – meaning no at-fault or partially at-fault accidents on their driving records – may qualify for an accident forgiveness endorsement or rider to add to their policies.
+In the unending quest to maintain an affordable car insurance policy, drivers who have been accident-free for the last six years — meaning no at-fault or partially at-fault accidents on their driving records — may qualify for an accident forgiveness rider to add to their policies.
+If you’re currently shopping for a better car insurance rate and fit the criteria, be sure to inquire about the endorsement.

-In Ontario, the Insurance Act prevents insurers from increasing premiums for minor at-fault collisions with less than $2,000 in damage and no injuries if there is no payout by the insurer (for accidents that occurred in July 2016 or later).
-This provision is limited to one minor accident every three years, according to the Financial Services Regulatory Authority, Ontario’s car insurance regulator.
+In Ontario, insurance providers can’t increase a person’s premium after a minor at-fault collisions that result in less than $2,000 in damage and no injuries if there was no claim payout (for accidents that occurred in June 2016 or later).
+This provision is limited to one minor accident every three years, according to the Financial Services Regulatory Authority (FSRA), Ontario’s car insurance regulator.

 How an accident forgiveness rider protects you

-An accident forgiveness rider must be added to your policy before an at-fault accident occurs and it will only protect the principal driver of the vehicle listed on the insurance policy who has a clean driving record.
-The coverage applies on a per vehicle basis, which includes cars, trucks, motorcycles and motorhomes.
-Moreover, it needs to be added annually when renewing a policy or when switching to a different insurer.
+An accident forgiveness rider must be added to your policy before an at-fault accident occurs and it will only protect the primary driver of the vehicle listed on the insurance policy, who has a clean driving record.
+The coverage can be applied to cars, trucks, motorcycles, and motorhomes.

 What an accident forgiveness rider does not cover